cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 ### Run the containers with docker-compose

 Docker compose allows for multi-container applications to be run with a single command.
 That way, there isn't a need to specify using the host's network or to run disparate commands.
 Instead, all of the configurations will be defined in one yaml file.
 In the root directory of the project, create a new file `docker-compose.yaml` with the below contents.
-For ease of use, the request url in `client.py` should be changed to `http://server:5000/echo`.
+For use with `docker-compose` the client request url must be changed in `client.py` to `http://server:5000/echo`.

 ```
 version: '3.8'